ruslo/CGold/docs/first-step/run-executable/cli-make.rst

 CLI: Make
 ---------

-Usually to build executable with Make you need to find directory with ``Makefile`` and run ``make`` in it:
+Usually to build an executable with Make, you need to find the directory with the ``Makefile`` and run ``make`` in it:

 .. code-block:: none